tap349/tap349.github.io/_posts/2018-01-07-elixir-credo.md

 $ mix credo list --strict
 ```

-by default low priorities issues are not shown -
+by default low priority issues are not shown - `--all-priorities`
-`--all-priorities` switch (aliased as `--strict`)
-allows to include them in the output =\> there are
+switch (aliased as `--strict`) allows to include them in the output
-no special style guide checks enabled by this option.
+=\> there are no special style guide checks enabled by this option.

-explain specific issue (`explain` is a default command
+explain specific issue (`explain` is a default command when
-when `filename:line_number:column` string is passed):
+`filename:line_number:column` string is passed):

 ```sh
 $ mix credo lib/neko/user_handler.ex:66:5